A quantum genetic algorithm with quantum crossover and mutation operations: A conventional quantum genetic algorithm

 The problem we consider is given as follows.\\ {\em Problem:} Suppose there are $N$ individuals with indices $0,\ldots, N-1$.
 There is a fitness function $f:\{0,\ldots,N-1\}\rightarrow [0,1]$.
 Find one of the individuals with sufficiently large fitness values.\\~

 The algorithm of Malossini {\em et al.} is described in Fig.~\ref{figalgM} (Algorithm \ref{algM}).

-They analyzed their algorithm and claimed that the selection procedure internally requires a very small number of oracle calls in contrast to $O(\widetilde{N}\log \widetilde{N})$ oracle calls required by a classical selection procedure \cite{MBC04,MBC08}.
+They analyzed their algorithm and claimed \cite{MBC04,MBC08} that the selection procedure internally requires a very small number of oracle calls in contrast to $O(\widetilde{N}\log \widetilde{N})$ oracle calls required by a classical selection procedure, where $\widetilde{N}$ is the number of individuals in a generation.
 In short, their claim was that the number of the Grover iterations in step (b) (of Fig.~\ref{figalgM}) was $O(1)$.

 Their complexity analysis was, however, misleading.
 A more accurate description of the complexity is given in the following way.
 There are two possible cases we should consider: (A) $\widetilde{N}$ is approximately equal to $N$; (B) $\widetilde{N} \lnapprox N$.